BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

 A template for this upload type can be found here[LINK].

-The required fields for this upload type are (1) an identifier for the occurrence (subject) you are linking to (occurrenceID, catalog number, and/or other catalog number), (2) association type (selected from the pulldown menu), and (3) an identifier for the occurrence object you are linking to the subject occurrence (occurrenceID or catalog number).
+The required fields for this upload type are (1) a subject identifier for the occurrence you are linking to (occurrenceID, catalog number, and/or other catalog number), (2) association type (selected from the pulldown menu), (3) relationship (selected from the pulldown menu in the portal), and (4) an object identifier for the occurrence object you are linking to the subject occurrence (occid, occurrenceID, or catalog number).
 The object identifier will be used to link to an existing record within the portal.

-Optional fields include:
+Optional fields include accordingTo, basisOfRecord, establishedDate, identifer, notes, relationshipID, resourceUrl, subType, and verbatimSciname.

 #### Simple Observation Uploads